rochacbruno/doc_lsp/README.md

-# doc_lsp
+# doc-lsp

-doc_lsp is a simple specification and LSP (Language Server) that loads comments from a separate file.
+doc-lsp is a simple specification and LSP (Language Server) that loads comments from a separate file.

 Document variables in a separate markdown file and this LSP will show the docs on your editor.